Community Art Day

 12:00 pm - 4:00 pm

-The Pelham Art Center will host its first annual Community Art Day on Sunday, June 2nd, from 12-4pm.
-Join the Art Center as they kick off summer with all-afternoon art festivities throughout the courtyard, gallery, studios and media lab.
+The Pelham Art Center hosted its first annual Community Art Day on Sunday, June 2nd, from 12-4pm.
+The Art Centerkicked off summer with all-afternoon art festivities throughout the courtyard, gallery, studios and media lab.

-Interactive art will fill the Fifth Avenue courtyard, where attendees can take part in a number of colorful community projects.
-Brooklyn artist Niki Lederer will assemble a recycled art installation onsite, making a vibrant reflection on environmental impact.
-Attendees can witness the spirit of spontaneity and sustainability in Lederer’s work.
+Interactive art filled the Fifth Avenue courtyard, where attendees took part in a number of colorful community projects.
+Brooklyn artist Niki Lederer assembled a recycled art installation onsite, making a vibrant reflection on environmental impact.
+Attendees witnessed the spirit of spontaneity and sustainability in Lederer’s work.
 “By bringing attention to [discarded] materials I also hope to suggest a humorous approach to the futility of mass consumption of material resources in contemporary life” says the artist.
-In addition to her sculpture, her colorful flags made of repurposed umbrellas will be a sneak peek of her coming exhibition in Wolfs Lane Park this summer.
-By the end of the day, the Art Center courtyard will be adorned with art made by community participants.
+Her sculpture gave a sneak peek of her coming exhibition in Wolfs Lane Park this summer.
+By the end of the day, the Art Center courtyard was adorned with art made by community participants.

-Beloved face-painter and balloon artist Donetta Riley, who often leads Art Camp at the Center, will share her creations.
-Donna Ross will lead participants in all-day studio art projects.
-Tour the 2019 Alexander Rutsch Award exhibition of works by winner Sarah McKenzie and Alexander Rutsch was on view in the gallery.
-The Pelham Memorial High School Acapelicans will give a special performance, sparking a sing-along and some community jamming on the drums.
+Beloved face-painter and balloon artist Donetta Riley, who often leads Art Camp at the Center, shared her creations.
+Donna Ross led participants in all-day studio art projects, while the 2019 Alexander Rutsch Award exhibition of works by winner Sarah McKenzie and Alexander Rutsch was on view in the gallery.
+The Pelham Memorial High School Acapelicans gave a special performance, sparking a sing-along and some community jamming on the drums.
 Guests explored the many opportunities to win prizes, get creative, and support the arts.
 Several community members walked away with awesome winnings–a week of Kinetic Sports Camp, a year membership at the Children’s Museum of Manhattan, a craft beer basket, a $25 Art Center Voucher, the 50/50 cash prize, and even a delicious homemade carrot cake!